junxit/us-congress-bills-111/metadata.md

 - 2010-11-15 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 385 - 1 (Roll no. 568). (text: CR H7410)
 - 2010-11-15 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 385 - 1 (Roll no. 568).(text: CR H7410)
 - 2010-11-15 — Referred to the House Committee on the Judiciary.
+- 2010-11-17 — Received in the Senate and referred to the Committee on the Judiciary.